Stuartlab-UCSC/ctwR/README.md

 3. XY Coordinates of dimensionality reduction algorithm.
 4. Gene Metrics Per Cluster

-Now it's time to tar and gzip your worksheet directory
+Now it's time to tar and gzip your worksheet directory.
 ```
 tar -cvzf worksheet-name.ctw.tgz /path/to/worksheet-name
 ```
+Your worksheet-name.ctw.tgz file is ready to upload to the Cell Type Workbench.